The Game (Queen album): "Don't Try Suicide"

 "Don't Try Suicide" was written by Mercury, and is Mercury's third and final song on the album.
 The song has never been performed live.
 The song was the B-side on the American release of "Another One Bites the Dust".
 In 1992, DJ Muggs remixed the track for inclusion on the later cancelled BASIC Queen Bootlegs compilation.

 "Sail Away Sweet Sister"

 "Sail Away Sweet Sister (To the Sister I Never Had)" was written by May and features him on lead vocals.
 The bridge was sung by Mercury.
 The song was recorded in June/July 1979.
 It has never been performed live by Queen, but has been by Guns N' Roses and by Brian May himself during the Another World tour in 1998.
 The song was sampled by Das EFX on their 1998 track "Change" from the album Generation EFX.
+May said that Mercury played the piano riff.

 The song has also been on compilation albums Deep Cuts, Volume 2 (1977–1982) and Queen Forever.